siobhan-saoirse/YTPPlus-Bot/README.md

 If you've finished with the config, Download the [zip archive of the original YTP+ repo](https://github.com/hellfire3d/YTPPlus) for YTP+, and place the sounds, musics, resources and sources in the lib folder.

 Now, you should be able to run this bot with no issues.
 To run it, type `node index.js` in terminal.

+# Credits
+Haha Yes - Inspiration
+KiwifruitDev - Original maker of the node.js YTP+ port.
+Arctic Zone - Original maker of the java version of YTP+.